POPULAR FEATURES

 Beyond these essentials, you can optimize your Google Business listing as well.
 Optimization can take several formats and it's a necessity to continually invest time and effort in keeping your Business Profile relevant and up-to-date.

-That means regularly checking all information is accurate, adding highly-engaging, well-optimized photos, taking advantage of any new features as they become available, and using Google Posts as much as possible.
+That means regularly checking all information is accurate, adding highly engaging and optimized photos, taking advantage of any new features as they become available, and using Google Posts as much as possible.
 You'll also need to:

 This is pretty much a no-brainer.
-Anywhere you enter this information—such as on your web properties, social media profiles, and local listings—make sure that it's all the same.
+Make sure that your basic info (like name, address, and phone number) is the same on every platform where you have a presence.
 This will help Google link your listings together, understand your reach, and display accurate information to customers.

 Take time to develop your About Us and Home Pages

-These pages are pretty much the North Star to your offerings, so be sure to supply them with all the important local keywords.
-In addition to that, add quality content and your business address to beef up these pages' visibility even more.
+These pages are leading in showing your products, so make sure to fill them with important local keywords.
+In addition, add quality content and your business information to beef up the pages' visibility.

-Simple question: Which business would you rather engage with—one that's rated 5-star overall and boasting some glowing reviews or one with a 2-star and devoid of any good reviews?
+Simple question: Which business would you rather go with—one with a 5-star overall rating and some glowing reviews, or one with a 2-star rating and medium reviews?

-We're willing to bet our bottom dollar that'll you go with the first option.
+We're willing to bet that'll you go with the first option.

 Why?
 Because there's nothing that local customers trust more than online reviews.
-While reviews for your company in general are important, reviews directly tied to your local store carry much more local weight.
-In other words, bad ratings can seriously hurt your local online marketing efforts, so it's pretty much a no-brainer to get on the good side of local customers and garner as many positive reviews and stars as you possibly can.
-That means encouraging your local customers to leave reviews at every opportunity you get.
+While reviews for your company are important in general, reviews directly tied to your local store carry much more local weight.
+In other words, bad ratings can seriously hurt your local online marketing efforts, so it's pretty much a no-brainer to get on the good side of local customers and garner as many positive reviews and stars as you can.
+That means encouraging your local customers to leave reviews at every opportunity.

 These metrics have consistently been proven to be an accurate measure of credibility (or lack thereof).
 In fact, according to Qualitrics, a whopping 93% of customers say that online reviews greatly influence their purchasing decisions.
 On the other hand, 91% of consumers between the ages of 18 and 34 trust online reviews just as much as personal recommendations.